node-modli/modli-dynamodb/README.md

 };
 ```

-Add an instance of the model where the `autoCreate` flag is used to determine if calls to non-existant tables should automatically create the table from the model
+Add an instance of the model where the `autoCreate` flag is used to determine if calls to non-existant tables should automatically create the table from the model.

-Use `indexes` to define the hash key and global secondary indexes as desired.
+Use `indexes` to define a hash key, range key or global secondary indexes as desired.

-The optional index key `projectionType` can specify a projection of type 'ALL', 'KEYS_ONLY' or 'INCLUDE'.
-Please note that 'INCLUDE' must also include the `nonKeyAttributes` array value as well.
+The optional index key `projectionType` can specify a projection type of 'ALL', 'KEYS_ONLY' or 'INCLUDE'.
+Please note that the use of 'INCLUDE' also requires the index key `nonKeyAttributes` as an array of keys to include in the projection.

 Both `projectionType` and `nonKeyAttributes` are optional values and the projection type will default to 'ALL' in their absence.